 Content marketing.
-It was the darling of the marketing world in 2012, but it’s fallen on hard times lately.
+It was the darling of the marketing world in years past, but it’s fallen on hard times lately.
 Why?
 Mostly because marketers are struggling with it, and as a result generating terrible content, which in turn is making people unhappy:

 The problem that marketers are running into is one of resource constraints.
 Most of us have a certain number of really good ideas in us, a decent supply of pretty good ideas, and a metric ton of bad ideas.
 As we create content, we tend to use them up in that order – we begin creating content and knock it out of the park for a short while, keep people interested with pretty good stuff, and eventually, without replenishment, that well runs dry and we create garbage.

 The aforementioned Tom Webster correctly cites the issue of content production schedules as being the primary cause for this – if you commit to blogging a certain number of times per week, personally or organizationally, then you have to find content to fill those commitments.
 The easiest choice, as Tom points out in a recent blog post, is to abolish the content production schedule entirely and only share content when you have really great ideas to share, but for many businesses, that’s not a step that’s viewed as realistic.

 So how do you scale your content production to meet a rigorous schedule?
 First and foremost, you have to acknowledge that you as a content creator have limits.
 There is a nearly literal well of ideas in your head around your product, service, or industry.
 That well refills over time; the rate of replenishment depends on how immersed you are in other ideas and how differently you can think about your industry.